 - Wading jackets paired with waders essentially act as a dry suit, making it easy to fish through serious weather conditions.

 Simms, Patagonia and Orvis are common brands with fly fishing-specific apparel.

-And don’t forget to double-check the season’s weather – if you’re heading to New Zealand’s Huka Lodge on the other side of the world, remember their summer is the U.S.’s winter!
+And don’t forget to double-check the season’s weather – if you’re heading to fly fishing lodges in New Zealand, remember their summer is the U.S.’s winter!

 Waders are a big investment and you should first determine if they are necessary, as many lodges and ranches supply waders – call ahead to determine if they carry waders and boots in your size.